Knowledgator/GLiNER.cpp/README.md

 int main() {
     gliner::Config config{12, 512};  // Set your max_width and max_length
     gliner::Model model("./gliner_small-v2.1/onnx/model.onnx", "./gliner_small-v2.1/tokenizer.json", config);
+    // Provide the path to the model, the path to the tokenizer, and the configuration.

     // A sample input
     std::vector<std::string> texts = {"Kyiv is the capital of Ukraine."};